SneaksAndData/github-actions/README.md

 ### Description

-Configure git to use GitHub app in next steps of workflow.
-This strep is required for interation with GitHub api in the next workflow steps.
+Configure git client in the workflow job to authenticate to GitHub using a GitHub App instead of builtin repo-scoped GITHUB_TOKEN. next workflow steps.

 ### Inputs